TarikHuber/firekit/README.md

 * **realtime forms** - firekit has a special Warapper for `redux-forms` witch allows to sync them with the realtime database very simple and plus it is automaticaly synced on field changes in real time if they ocure while your are in the Form

 Features like populating values in the database are omited with purpose.
-The firebase `cloud functions` are the place where you should populate data that must be saved in multiple places.
+The [Firebase Cloud Functions](https://firebase.google.com/docs/functions/) are the place where you should populate data that must be saved in multiple places.

-There are more features coming soon :smile:

 ## Configuration